mpascha61/Pi-in-the-Sky/README.md

 ## Assignment Description

 We want to fire a projectile out of Mr. Miller's air cannon that can withold up to 100 psi of pressure.
-We want our payload to achieve the greatest possible velocity upon launch.
+We want our payload to measure the distance travelled and acceleration experienced.

 # Planning